Download List Of Helplines

 They have a network of approximately 125 local Minds across England and Wales offering specialised support and care directly to those who need it most.
 The types of support available through local Minds varies depending on location but services include: talking therapies, peer support, advocacy, crisis care and more.

 The main Mind website also provides emergency advice and urgent coping tools for use in crisis situations.
 You can access these at anytime by clicking here.

-To find your local Mind service and complete a self-referral form, click on the button below and follow the instructions.
+To find your local Mind service and complete a self-referral form, click on the button above and follow the instructions.

-1. Click on the link below to open the local Minds service finder.
+1. Click on the logo above to open the local Minds service finder.

 2. Enter your postcode in the location search bar.

 3. Click ‘find’ – you will be presented with a list of all the Mind services in your local area.

 4. Click on the local Mind that is nearest to your home address and follow the link to their website.

 5. Explore the website for counselling and other support service availabilities (this information can usually be found under a “how can we help?” tab although website layouts do vary between services).

 6. Once you have identified the support services that are available to you, follow the on-screen instructions to complete a self-referral for the service that feels right for you – this may involve calling Mind directly, in which case a phone number will be provided, alternatively, you may be required to fill out an online referral form.